 Tips are short solutions to an exception.
-They are limited in size (256 characters) because we want to present them in a whole as soon as possible when you have problems with an exception.
+They are limited in size (256 characters) because we want to give a solution quickly when you have problems with an exception.
 At the moment you will see them

 The problem with exceptions during development is that they make you lose focus.
-Instead of developing what you originally planned now you are trying to understand this unexpected situation, browsing the Internet, reading forums not even related to your problem, etc. The goal of tips is to minimize the time you have to spend with these exceptions and get back to your workflow as soon as possible.
+Instead of developing what you originally planned, you are now trying to understand this unexpected situation, browsing the Internet, reading forums not even related to your problem, etc. The goal of tips is to minimize the time you have to spend with these exceptions and get back to your workflow as soon as possible.

 On the other hand, writing tips is a way to improve your profile.
 Samebug shows the tips you write and the libraries where you solve problems on your profile page, so you can get recognized as an expert of a component.

 Currently there are two ways to write a tip:

 - as a solution for your search: If you search with a stack trace, at the bottom of the page you'll find a 'Write tip' button.

 - as a solution for an exception: If you check an exception page, at the right side of the page you'll find a 'Write tip' button.

 When you write the tip, you have to write the actual message and optionally you can refer to a url as the source.

 - The message must be longer than 5 characters and cannot be longer than 256 characters.

 - Use markdown where necessary to highlight code fragments and urls.
 Use ` for quoting inline code and ``` for quoting code blocks.
 Refer to Remarkable for more info.